-These financial statements and the notes thereto (the "Financial Statements") present the Company's financial results of operations and financial position under IFRS as at and for years ended January 31, 2013, 2012 and 2011.
+These financial statements and the notes thereto (the "Financial Statements") present the Company's financial results of operations under IFRS for years ended January 31, 2014, 2013 and 2012 and financial position as at January 31, 2014 and 2013.

-In the opinion of management, all adjustments necessary to present fairly the financial position of the Company as at January 31, 2013 and the results of its operations and cash flows for the year then ended have been made.
+In the opinion of management, all adjustments necessary to present fairly the financial position of the Company as at January 31, 2014 and the results of its operations and cash flows for the year then ended have been made.